cityofaustin/Residential-Permitting/_content/projects/deck/apply.md

 Remember to leave ample time for this process.
 [Residential Plan Review](/contact/) can get very busy and wait times can reach an hour or more.
 We recommend [signing up online](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812) or arriving as close to opening time as possible to sign up in person.

-Once you apply, you will be in the Review process.
-Reviewers will either approve your application or send your required changes in the form of comments.
+Once you apply, you will be in the Review process. &nbsp;Reviewers will either approve your application or send your required changes in the form of comments.
 This process typically takes about 15 business days.